Realyoung1/Realyoung/README.md

 Hi everyone!
-I'm Realyoung 👨 LinkedInTwitterGithub
+I'm Realyoung 👨

 I am Fullstack Software Engineer specialized in Web development.
 My tech stack is Python, Javascript and C/C++.
 I'm passionate about aryificial intelegent so you can also find some projects in my github.